An Aussie’s guide to surviving winter in Canada

 Go ice skatingThis one is an obvious must.
 Most inner city rinks are well maintained and free to skate on—you just need to hire/rent skates for approximately $10 at most locations and you’re in for a rocking good time.
 Pro-tip: ice skating is Canada’s version of Aus Kick; therefore, every single Canadian has been doing it since they learned to walk.
 If you don’t want to be totally shown up by all their twists and turns while you’re still hugging the side rails, perhaps consider some lessons first.
 Thank me later.

-Now that I am well into my first Canadian winter, I have realized two main things:
+Now that I am well into my first Canadian winter, I have realized two important things:

 - Winter is actually really incredible if you aren’t afraid to get outside and explore it.
 The world has so many beautiful extremities and I feel privileged to get to experience such magnificence in Canada.